Oluwasetemi/school_of_engineering_v4/slides.md

 </details>
 </aside>

 ---
 hideInToc: true
 ---
 # Toggling visibility: the open attribute
 <div></div>

- The &lt;details&gt; element is the disclosure widget container.
-The &lt;summary&gt; is the summary or legend for its parent&lt;details&gt;.
+ The <kbd>&lt;details&gt;</kbd> element is the disclosure widget container.
+The <kbd>&lt;summary&gt;</kbd> is the summary or legend for its parent <kbd>&lt;details&gt;</kbd>.
 The summary is always displayed, acting as a button that toggles the display of the rest of the parent’s contents.
-Interacting with the &lt;summary&gt; toggles the display of the self-labeled summary siblings by toggling the&lt;details&gt;' element's open attribute.
+Interacting with the <kbd>&lt;summary&gt;</kbd> toggles the display of the self-labeled summary siblings by toggling the <kbd>&lt;details&gt;</kbd> element's open attribute.

 The open attribute is a boolean attribute.
-If present, no matter the value or lack thereof, it indicates that all the &lt;details&gt; contents are shown to the user.
-If the open attribute is not present, only the contents of the &lt;summary&gt; are shown.
+If present, no matter the value or lack thereof, it indicates that all the <kbd>&lt;details&gt;</kbd> contents are shown to the user.
+If the open attribute is not present, only the contents of the <kbd>&lt;summary&gt;</kbd> are shown.

 Because the open attribute is added and removed automatically as the user interacts with the control, it can be used in CSS to style the element differently based on its state.